Practice makes perfect when it comes to retirement.

 It’s crucial that would-be retirees invest in their social, physical and psychological needs as well as their financial ones.
 And that takes planning.
 Here’s what we mean.

 It turns out you don’t have to go all-in on retirement.
 You can transition into it, while still working.
 In the years before you plan to retire: Practice.
 Try out different aspects of your proposed retirement and see if they are as fulfilling as you imagined.
-If traveling is on your agenda, start with extended trips to areas of interest.
+If traveling is on your agenda, start with extended trips to areas of interest (when the time is right).
 Pickleball more your cup of tea?
 Practice now to ensure it’s as fulfilling as you hope.
 Doing so, while you still have a job, can help with your eventual satisfaction in retirement.
 You may find you prefer a sort of hybrid retirement that perfectly blends work and leisure into the ideal mix for you.

 You’re looking for fulfilling activities that also fill up your time in meaningful ways.
 Having an emotional connection, a purpose, to your activities helps motivate you and creates a sense of contentment.
 So it’s important to really give some thought to what makes you happy.
 Allow yourself the luxury of introspection and give yourself permission to enjoy your 60s, 70s and beyond using the money you’ve saved specifically for this purpose.